-They’re new to most of us here in the U.S., but have been manufactured in Germany for over 90 years by Ernst Birnbaum Company (http://brotformen.de).
+They’re new to most of us here in the U.S., but have been manufactured in Germany for generations by Ernst Birnbaum Company (http://brotformen.de).
 Proofing baskets (also known as brotforms or bannetons) have been used for many centuries.
 Birnbaum has been producing them for five generations (since 1847).

 The first dough rising baskets were made of straw.
 Over the years the design of proofing baskets hasn’t changed much.
 The straw was replaced by cane which is still used today.
 Historically, many workers sitting at their working benches nailed the cane manually to the wooden bottoms of the baskets.
 These bottoms were custom made and inscribed with words and symbols according to the wishes of the customers, in mirror writing, which appeared on the breads crust after baking.